Global $\mathbb{A}^1$ degrees of covering maps between modular curves: A1 homotopy theory

-\begin{definition} \cite[Definition 17]{kwcubic} Let $X$ be a smooth scheme over $k$ of dimension $n$.
-Let $V \to X$ be a vector bundle of rank $n$ over $X$.
-The relative orientation of $V$ is determined by a line bundle $L$ over $X$ such that
+\begin{definition}{(cf. \cite[Definition 17]{kwcubic}, \cite[Definition 2.2]{kass2023quadraticallyenrichedcountrational})} Let $X/k$ be a smooth $n$-dimensional scheme over a field $k$ and let $V$ be a vector bundle on $X$ of rank $n$.
+We say that $V$ is orientable if there is some line bundle $L$ on $X$ and some isomorphism $\det V := \wedge^n V \cong L^{\otimes 2}$.
+An orientation of $V$ consists of such an $L$ and such an isomorphism.
+We say that $V$ is oriented if an orientation of $V$ is fixed.